grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/06 Archive.md

 trigger an implicit creation of a k6 archive that is uploaded and distributed to k6 cloud load generators for execution.

-### Clustered Execution (_future_)
+### Clustered Execution

-In the future (see [our roadmap](https://github.com/grafana/k6/wiki/Roadmap)) k6 will support a clustered execution mode that will enable tests to be run across more than one node.
-This mode of execution is also likely to make use of the archive functionality to distribute the test files to all participating nodes.
+[k6-operator](https://github.com/grafana/k6-operator#multi-file-tests) can distribute a k6 test across a Kubernetes cluster.

+When having a k6 test with multiple files, you can use the archive functionality to bundle the k6 test in a single "archived" file and pass this file to run the test.

 ## Contents of an archive file